hcharles14/DeepHM/README.md

 **a.
 After downloading the code in the folder, download mm9 datasets (for processing genomic features) and sample datasets (MeDIP-seq, MRE-seq, hmC-Seal, TAB-seq and WGBS) and MethPipe tool at the link http://wangftp.wustl.edu/~yhe/DeepHM_datasets/dataset.tar.gz.
 Uncompress the compressed .tar.gz file in DeepHM folder using command "tar -xzvf dataset.tar.gz".
 This will generate three folders: mm9, data, MethPipe.
 Folder mm9 lists files for processing genomic features for mm9.
 Folder data lists sample data for MeDIP-seq, MRE-seq, hmC-Seal, TAB-seq and WGBS data.
 Folder MethPipe lists the tool for running mlml.
 Below list detailed descriptions for files in folder mm9 and data.**

-**1.folder mm9.
+**1. folder mm9.
 The default species is mm9.
 If doing training for a different species, you need to provide following files for that species.**

 cpgIsland.bed: cpg island coordinates.
 Each column lists the coordinate for a cpg island (chr, start, end)